Frequently Asked Questions

 - Items in magenta are considered dangerous: there is potentially a beneficial effect to using them, but also a detrimental effect.

-- Finally, items listed in white are special artefacts.
-They may have special, randomized properties, or in some special cases (unrandarts), fixed, predetermined properties.
+- Items listed in white are randomly generated artefacts.
+These artefacts have special, randomized properties.

 For more information, see the item article.